UiP9AV6Y/docker-container-discovery/README.md

 Utilizing a templating system, the available records can be adjusted to various deployment scenarios.

-The server provides 2 interfaces; a DNS service and a HTTP endpoint providing application metrics for consumption by Prometheus.
+The server provides 2 interfaces; a DNS service and a HTTP endpoint

+## HTTP endpoint

+Metrics, health and record information can be obtained from this service.

+### `/metrics`

+The metrics are formatted as Prometheus/OpenMetrics compatible output:

+* `dcd_queries_total`

+  DNS queries received
+* `dcd_queries_failed`

+  DNS queries which yielded NXDOMAIN
+* `dcd_requests_total`

+  The total number of HTTP requests handled by the web server
+* `dcd_request_duration_seconds`

+  The HTTP response duration of the web server

+* `dcd_exceptions_total`

+  The total number of exceptions raised by the web server
+* `dcd_containers`

+  Number of containers currently being tracked

+### `/health`

+Health monitoring information about the server itself.
+The response is formatted as JSON and is currently the verbatim response `{"status": "ok"}`.

+### `/zone`

+Information export in a machine readable format.
+The response contains caching instructions in the headers which are composed of the DNS service TTL values.

+## DNS service

 The DNS service provides SOA, NS, A and PTR records.